 1991 - 2024

 Come rain or shine, we have been walking for 33 Years!
-Sunday 18th February, 2024: Moira Furnace Museum and Country Park

 We're a friendly group of lesbians who meet every month, usually every third Sunday.
 We normally walk 6-8 miles in the Peak District, Leicestershire or Nottinghamshire, and always end with a tea shop or pub!
 The group has been active for over 30 years and all the walks are led by volunteers.
 See our walks list and join us next time.
-WALK LEADERS NEEDED: Walk leaders are needed on an on-going basis, Please contact us at nottshd@gmail.com if you are interested in leading a walk. |
+Links to other walking groupsThere are other lesbian waking groups based in the Midlands and Peak District, including Sheffield, Derby and Peak Rufties.
+You can find their contact details are on our links and events page

 |